We started to work on our OtoCo product with 2 goals in mind:

 Secondly, new technology brings old fears.
 Will a company formed entirely online, without legal intermediaries, still be legally valid?
-If it can be done so cheap can it be good?
+And if it can be done so cheaply, can it be good?

 These fears may be justified and deserve a closer look.

 The source of all legal validity is self-evidently the law.
-In the realm of company formation, Governments have by law monopolised the issuance of new incorporation certificates - legal "birth certicates" for companies - to official Registries.
+In the realm of company formation, Governments have by law monopolized the issuance of new incorporation certificates - legal "birth certificates" for companies - to official Registries.

 Some of these Registries may be privately run however typically they are part of Government.
 In the United States, each State has its Registry.

-It is by filing with such Registry that a new company is validly constituted: the new entity will have gained separate legal status from its founders and - if so chosen - limited liability.
+It is by filing with such Registry that a new company is validly constituted: the new entity will have gained separate legal status from its founders and - if so chosen - will benefit from limited liability.

 In summary, there's due process in forming a new legal entity.
-Legal validity doesn't come from lawyer involvement - though lawyers like us to believe it does - but from respecting due proces.
+Legal validity doesn't come from lawyer involvement - though lawyers like us to believe it does! - but from respecting due process.